5-year-old boy revived after boat capsizes off San Francisco

-SAN FRANCISCO (AP) — A boat capsized in the San Francisco Bay sending five adults and three children, including two in critical condition, to a hospital, officials said.
+SAN FRANCISCO (AP) — Two children pulled out of the San Francisco Bay in critical condition after a recreational sailboat carrying 30 people capsized are doing well, and one has been released from the hospital, officials said Sunday.

+A child who was not breathing when he was pulled from the water Saturday and required CPR remains hospitalized in stable condition, the San Francisco Fire Department said.
+A third child and five adults were also hospitalized.

-The boat carrying 27 adults and three children capsized for unknown reasons Saturday afternoon about 100 yards off Pier 45, said San Francisco Police Officer Giselle Talkoff.
+The 34-foot sailboat named Khaleesi was carrying 27 adults and three children capsized for unknown reasons Saturday afternoon about 100 yards off Pier 45, San Francisco Police Officer Giselle Talkoff said.

-One 5-year-old boy, who was unconscious and not breathing when he was pulled out of the water, was eventually revived and expected to make a full recovery, according to Jonathan Baxter, a public info officer for San Francisco Fire Department.
+One 5-year-old boy, who was unconscious and not breathing when he was pulled out of the water, was eventually revived, said Jonathan Baxter, a public information officer for San Francisco Fire Department.
 Another 5-year-old boy was also initially listed in critical condition but was later downgraded to stable, he added.

 Most Read Stories